netlify/build/packages/netlify-plugin-404-no-more/README.md

-# Netlify Plugin SVG Optimizer
+# Netlify Plugin 404 No More

-This build plugin with take in a directory of SVG assets, and optimize them.
+This build plugin will remember the html files you've built, and either warn or fail your build when you make the next build and accidentally lose some html pages (whether on purpose or intentional).
+The plugin understands redirects, so you can add a redirect to resolve missing html.

 ## Usage